eZWALT/Graphic-Cards-And-Accelerators/README.md

-# Proyecto TGA: Ordenacion por fusion paralela (OpenCL vs CUDA)
+# TGA Project: Parallel Merge Sort (OpenCL vs CUDA)

-## Introduccion
+## Introduction

-Esta práctica consta de diversas maneras de implementar el famoso algoritmo de ordenacion por fusion combinado con el de inserción.

-Los objetivos principales fueron:

-- Implementar MultiSort en CUDA y compararlo con la version sequencial
-- Implementar una versión paralela muy poco conocida del MergeSort llamada *PathMerge*
-- Probar la API de OpenCL y hacer una comparativa contra CUDA
+This project explores different implementations of the Merge Sort algorithm, combined with Insertion Sort (Also known was MultiSort), to enhance performance.

+The main objectives were:

+- **Implement and compare**: Develop a parallel version of the MultiSort algorithm in CUDA and compare it with the sequential version.
+- **Explore PathMerge**: Implement and evaluate a lesser-known parallel variant of the Merge Sort algorithm called *PathMerge*.
+- **Evaluate OpenCL vs. CUDA**: Test the OpenCL API and conduct a comparative analysis against CUDA to understand their respective strengths and limitations.

-## Ejecución
+## Execution

-Ver experimentos/README.md
+For detailed instructions on running the experiments, see `experiments/README.md`.

-## Equipo
+## Team

-- Alex H
+- Alex Herrero Bravo
-- Walter J.TV
+- Walter J. Troiani Vargas

+## Acknowledgements

+Many thanks to Agustín, an outstanding wise folk which taught us many life-changing lessons and that NVIDIA is investing a lot of cash...
+Finally, thanks to Daniel Jimenez for never giving up on us (PRINGAOOO).